 Just thought I'd show you my favorite book from Harper!
 Haha, just kidding, this is my least favorite.
 Microbiology is so much better!
 We culture different strands of bacteria in lab every day.

-...and news on the garden!!
+Here's the little princess....and news on the garden!!
 I have carrots, spinach, leek, garlic, sunflower, and zucchini that I planted from seed.
 Today, I bought some baby plants from Whole Foods; basil, spearmint, and purple kale.

 This is the zucchini.
 I am so excited that it is growing!
 I have never had this much success with planting from seeds before!